~ an essay on Metal Gear Solid 3: Snake Eater (2004).

 ~ The Boss to Snake

-The snake-eating trek of Naked Snake becomes that of a long and arduous hunt, not just for the Russian scientist and the weapon he is making for the Soviets somewhere on a base within this jungle, but for the life and the truth of your mentor and surrogate mother in ‘The Boss’, who has strangely defected to the Soviet Union, seemingly betraying her own country in the United States.
+The snake-eating trek of Naked Snake becomes that of a long and arduous hunt, not just for the Russian scientist and the weapon he is making for the Soviets somewhere on a base within this jungle, but for the life and the truth of your mentor and surrogate mother in ‘The Boss.’
+Strangely, she has defected to the Soviet Union, seemingly betraying her own country in the United States.
 The Boss, deemed the ‘mother of American special forces’, is a hero from World War II, a ‘legend’ upon the battlefield, and the person that Naked Snake respects most in the world.
 A betrayer?
 Impossible.
 Earth-shattering.
-Perspective-shifting upon the whole conflict of the Cold War… Tasked by your country with hunting and killing your own mother, Snake is asked the question: who am I fighting for?
+Perspective-shifting upon the whole conflict of the Cold War… Tasked by your country with hunting and killing your own mother, Snake is asked the question unto himself: who am I fighting for?